 Each science committee elects a chair and a secretary and/or vice chair.
 The chair of each science committee represents the committee as an ex officio, non-voting representative to the EC.
 In general, each science committee chair prepares the agenda for their fall and spring meeting and ensures that the committee's recommendations are brought forward to the EC.
 The science committee secretary or vice chair is responsible for preparing meeting minutes.
 In April 2010, the EC approved the Critical Loads of Atmospheric Deposition as the first Science Committee.
-In October 2011. the Total Deposition Science Committee was approved as the second Science Committee.
+In October 2011, the Total Deposition Science Committee was approved as the second Science Committee.
+In October 2017, Aeroallergens Monitoring Science Committee was approved as the third Science Committee.
+In May 2020, Mercury in the Environment and Links to Deposition was approved as the fourth Science Committee.